 Emerging infectious diseases and antibiotic resistance pose threats to global health.
 However, commensal microorganisms that colonize the healthy human gut may offer protection against infections.
 In his project “GUT-CHECK”, Alexander Westermann investigates how the intestinal microbiota could be used to combat diseases.
-The group leader at the HIRI, a joint venture of the Helmholtz Centre for Infection Research (HZI) in Braunschweig and the Julius-Maximilians-Universität of Würzburg (JMU), has now been awarded a Starting Grant of 1.5 million euros from the European Research Council (ERC).
+The group leader at the HIRI, a location of the Helmholtz Centre for Infection Research (HZI) in Braunschweig in cooperation with the Julius-Maximilians-Universität Würzburg (JMU), has now been awarded a Starting Grant of 1.5 million euros from the European Research Council (ERC).

 Great joy in Würzburg and Braunschweig

 „For the second time in 2022, one of our scientists has been awarded this prestigious funding,” says Jörg Vogel, Managing Director of the HIRI.
 “This success reflects the high quality of our research and its significance for society.
 I am very pleased that Alexander Westermann has received an ERC Starting Grant.”

 “ERC grants are among the most important and prestigious awards in science,” adds Dirk Heinz, Scientific Director of the HZI.
 “We cordially congratulate Alexander Westermann on his great success.”